 The monitoring requirement for floodplain water will apply to those landholders who are eligible to receive a floodplain harvesting access licence under the Floodplain Harvesting Policy and will form part of their respective licence conditions.

-All interested people, especially floodplain landholders, are invited to review the draft Floodplain Harvesting Monitoring Policy and make comment to ensure that the final Policy deals with local issues in a practical way.
+All interested people, especially floodplain landholders, were invited to review the draft Floodplain Harvesting Monitoring Policy and make comment to ensure that the final Policy deals with local issues in a practical way.

 - Draft Floodplain Harvesting Monitoring Policy (PDF, 78.9 KB)